Charlotte Edwards Cup: Marie Kelly hits majestic 53-ball century as Central Sparks defeat Southern Vipers

 Langston (2-19) also delivered with the ball, removing Dattani and Cordelia Griffith in successive deliveries to put Diamonds in the ascendancy.

-Jo Gardner (31) top scored for Sunrisers, but the visitors lost wickets at regular intervals, and they finished on 101-7, with Alex MacDonald (2-11 off 4) and captain Hollie Armitage (2-18 off 4) both impressing.
+Jo Gardner (31) top scored for Sunrisers, but the visitors lost wickets at regular intervals and could only muster 101-7 in reply, with Alex MacDonald (2-11 off 4) and captain Hollie Armitage (2-18 off 4) both impressing.

 Scorecard: Northern Diamonds vs Sunrisers